 When selling goods and/or services in China, local companies need to issue a ‘fapiao’ which is an official Chinese invoice.
 This document is important since, without this, local companies won’t be able to deduct Corporate Income Tax and deduct input VAT from their output VAT.

-Both Chinese citizens and expats are allowed to work only for local companies registered in China.
+Both Chinese citizens and expats are only allowed to work for companies registered in China.

 The Solution to the Above Issues

-Such PEO agencies act as an employer of record (EOR) for your employees directly hiring employees to work for you on your projects.
+PEO agencies act as an employer of record (EOR) for the company’s employees, directly hiring staff to work on their projects.